AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-objective-c-implementation/overview.md

 _Implement the Experience Cloud in Mobile iOS Objective-C Applications_ is the perfect starting point for mobile app developers who want to learn how to implement the Adobe Experience Cloud solutions in their iOS Objective-C apps.

 Each lesson contains how-to exercises and foundational information to help you implement the Experience Cloud and understand its value.
 A demo Objective-C app is provided for you to complete the tutorial, so you can learn the underlying techniques in a safe environment.
 After completing this tutorial, you should be ready to start implementing all of your Experience Cloud solutions in your own iOS Objective-C app!

-After completing this tutorial you will be able to:
+After completing this tutorial, you will be able to:

 * Create a mobile tags property